FabrizioAdi/AddTravel-Ireland/README.md

 This is a readme file for my GitHub repo.
 First website project for Code Institute.
 We learn HTML and CSS.

+### Table of Contents
+* Description
+* Headers
+* Useful Links
+* Images
+* Commands
+* Reference Links
+* Author Info

+## Description
-## We Live to Travel
+We Live to Travel.
 The main purpose of the website is to promote tourism, to show the wildest and most beutiful places in Ireland.
+We have to remember that everything can be an attraction: monuments, a good restaurant, a bicycle trail, canoeing, a vantage point, a forest, a ruin or a town nearby.
-I want present information, photos and locations of interesting places that are worth to seeing.
+On this website I want to present information, photos and locations of interesting places that are worth to seeing.
 You havent seen Ireland like this before !
 Good idea, right?

-The website supposed to contain:
+#### The website supposed to contain:
 * Home page
 * Gallery (Photos)
 * Contact page

-Table of Contents
-* Headers
-* Useful Links
-* Images
-* Commands
-* Reference Links
+#### Technologies
+* HTML - will help build a solid foundation.
+* CSS - define the appearance of elements and their design.

-### Headers
+## Headers
 # H1
 ## H2
 ### H3